 Material from book starts here:

-[This chapter has been changed a bit, to reflect changes in the way
+[This chapter has been changed to reflect changes in the way

-automatic ports are handled in JavaFBP and C#FBP.]
+automatic ports are handled in JavaFBP and C#FBP.
+It turns out that there were some logic errors in the way

 We will start off this chapter by talking about how to synchronize events in an FBP application.
 After having stressed the advantages of asynchronism so heavily, it may seem strange to have to talk about strategies to control it, but there are times when you simply have to control the timing of events precisely, so it must be possible to do this.
 It is just that we don't believe in forcing synchronization where it isn't required.
 We have already seen various kinds of synchronization, such as loop-type networks and composites, so let us look at synchronization a bit more generally.